HonkaDonka/ArduinoToEV3Motors/README.md

 Pins 1 and 2 function as motor direction control similar to a standard servo.
 For instance, setting pin 1 to HIGH and pin 2 to LOW makes the motor spin in one direction, while setting pin 1 to LOW and pin 2 to HIGH causes it to spin in the opposite direction.

 Pins 5 and 6 are used for the rotary encoder, which provides information on the orientation of the motor.
-This lets us be able to tell the motor to move to a specific position if necessary.

 #### The L293D Chip

 This chip will be used to drive the motor.
-[This link](https://www.robotix.in/tutorial/auto/motor_driver/) provides a great explanation of how this motor driver functions.
+[This link](https://www.robotix.in/tutorial/auto/motor_driver/) provides a great explanation of how it works and how to use it.

 ![image](https://github.com/HonkaDonka/ArduinoToLEGO/assets/30189257/86a0005e-cda4-4235-ac38-0c36f473d3b5)